-If you purchased a StorageWorks RAID Array 200 Subsystem with your computer (which includes the SWXCR-Ex controller), you can "hot swap" drives, that is, you can install or replace drives without first shutting down the operating system or powering down the server hardware.
+If your StorageWorks drives are plugged into a RAID controller, such as the SWXCR-Ex controller, you can "hot swap" drives, that is, you can install or replace drives without first shutting down the operating system or powering down the server hardware.
 For more information, see StorageWorks RAID Array 200 Subsystem Family Installation and Configuration Guide, EK-SWRA2-IG.

-If your StorageWorks drives are not plugged into the RAID subsystem, shut down the operating system before swapping a drive.
+If your StorageWorks drives are not plugged into a RAID controller, shut down the operating system before swapping a drive.
 However, you do not need to power down the server before installing the drive.